 13. Afterword Gábor Kármán

 Charlotte Backerra is Assistant Professor for Early Modern History at the University of Göttingen.
-She has held positions as researcher and lecturer at the universities of Mainz, Stuttgart, and Darmstadt since 2009, and is the technical editor of the Royal Studies Journal and member of the board of the International Intelligence History Association.
+She has held positions as researcher and lecturer at the universities of Mainz, Stuttgart, and Darmstadt since 2009, and is Technical Editor of the Royal Studies Journal and a board member of the International Intelligence History Association.